luno/moonbeam/docs/spec.md

 All values transmitted between the sender and receiver must obviously be validated and range checked.

+Care must be taken for consistency in the backing database.
+It's imperative that at most one channel can be opened for each (*fundingTxID*, *fundingVout*).
+The sender may attempt to open the same channel twice concurrently.
+The backing database must prevent both from succeeding.

 ## Risks

 **Cost of capital:**